 And so when it came to creating her own line, she collaborated with Robertet’s perfumers in Grasse, giving them the freedom to use the highest quality ingredients available: tuberose absolute, ylang ylang, iris butter, rose essence… She’s said: ‘I wanted to reconnect with perfumes from the beginning of the century, like those of Guerlain and Robert Piguet — they were extravagant experiences.
 That’s not to say mine are dusty old fragrances.
 They’re contemporary — clean but not watery, opulent but not heavy.’

-The exquisite quintet she launched in 2012 includes Parti Pris, a sumptuous floral that pulses around a heart of tuberose, ‘A flower that induces vertigo: in one note you can capture audacity,’ is her take.
+The exquisite quintet she launched in 2012 (above) includes Parti Pris, a sumptuous floral that pulses around a heart of tuberose, ‘A flower that induces vertigo: in one note you can capture audacity,’ is her take.
 Rêve Opulent blends a duo of jasmines – Indian sambac and Egyptian – with a touch of orange blossom and ylang ylang, in an homage to gardenia.
 ‘The gardenia, the absolute expression of luxury, which I have dreamt of with eyes wide open,’ she explains.
 ‘Its opulent touch brings out a rich, floral heart.’
 Lumière d’Épices ‘evokes Mediterranean jasmine: a bud ready to open, almost green and nourished with citrus fruits, spices and honey.’

 Flagrant Délice offers an almost magnetic sensuality, while Ombre Mercure‘s just dreamy, in our opinion – ‘pure seduction,’ according to Terry de Gunzburg, ‘an enchanting blend of iris and violet, which plunges us into the darkness of the night.’
 As the Now Smell This blog comments, ‘Ombre Mercure is velvety and rich (yet not overwhelmingly so), and its rooty-sweet iris is interwoven beautifully with the other dusky floral notes, the woodsy patchouli, and the honeyed vanilla…’ (Read more about them all, below.)
-And in 2013, dark, smouldering Terryfic Oud, created by Jean-Michel Santorini – with its pulsing, woody base – became an instant bestseller.
+In 2013, meanwhile, the dark, smouldering Terryfic Oud, created by Jean-Michel Santorini (above) – with its pulsing, woody base – became an instant bestseller.

 Please wait - loading perfume house fragrances...